hcrisp98/IIB-Project/README.md

 Within each one are columns of X, Y, Z position for each balloon in m, e.g. [X Y Z X1 Y1 Z1] for two balloon system

+one_balloon, two_balloons_empirical, two_balloons_springdamper, three_balloons and four_balloons are the simulink models of the system